Updated for 2020 evaluation standards!

 - Demonstrate correct workflows and identify areas for improvement if required

-- Shown how you made and programmed the board
+- Documented how you made (mill, stuff, solder) the board

 - Explained any problems and how you fixed them